 Attendees consent to their filming and sound recording.
 By attending this event you agree to being filmed or photographed which may be used for marketing or promotional purposes.

-To complete your Award nomination, please respond briefly to at least two of the following selection criteria.
+To complete your Award nomination, please respond briefly to a maximum of two of the following selection criteria.
 Please limit your response to 500 words.
-Supporting material such as photographs, brochures, etcetera, may be submitted, but is not required.
+(250 words per criteria) Supporting material such as photographs, brochures, etcetera, may be submitted, but is not required.

 Nominations close at 5pm on Friday 19 May 2023.